Amr-Khaled-Ahmed/My-powerShell-configuration-7/pythonTolls.md

-Here's a detailed section to add to your README.md for the Python tools:

 ## 🐍 Python Tools Collection

 The repository includes several powerful Python utilities located in the `/python/` directory.
 These tools can be easily integrated into your PowerShell profile for enhanced functionality.